digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/monitoring.rst

 Prometheus-Only Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~
 Some metrics are available only when using the Prometheus reporter.
-These metrics include common gRPC and HTTP metrics (which help you to measure `the four golden signals <https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals>`__), Java Executor Services metrics, and JVM GC and memory usage metrics (if enabled).
-The metrics are documented in detail below.
+These metrics include common gRPC and HTTP metrics (which help you to measure `the four golden signals <https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals>`__), and JVM GC and memory usage metrics (if enabled).
+The metrics are documented `in detail here. <https://docs.daml.com/ops/common-metrics.html>`__

 Any metric marked with ``*`` is available only when using the Prometheus reporter.